-2.5 Effects of changes in dredge belly design
+3.5 Effects of changes in dredge belly design

-The observation that dragging a heavy steel chain mail scallop dredge belly over the sea bed can have a serious abrasive effect on the seabed, breaking up surface dwelling biota and causing physical alteration of the seabed has led to investigations of dredge belly designs that potentially reduce this effect.
+The observation that dragging a heavy steel chain mail scallop dredge belly over the seabed can have a serious abrasive effect, breaking up surface dwelling biota and causing physical alteration of the seabed has led to investigations of dredge belly designs that potentially reduce this effect.
 Examples are;

-• 'Skid dredges' designed by Cyclone Marine Ltd and Gannet Marine Ltd which have supportive skids shackled underneath the dredge belly.
+• 'Skid dredges' designed under the Low Impact Scallop Innovation Gear (LISIG) project (Sciberras et al., 2022; derived from a design by Cyclone Marine Ltd and Gannet Marine Ltd) that have supportive skids shackled underneath the dredge belly.
 These lift the dredge belly off the seabed and so reduce the surface area in contact with the seabed (Figure 11).
 The extra weight of the skids can be offset by reducing the thickness of the belly rings, because the bellies are subject to less abrasion.
-To date, these dredges have been tested in beach trials and some limited sea trials.
-The beach trials indicated that although there was impact from the teeth and skids, organisms can pass under the dredge and remain intact.
-Initial sea trials indicated catch rates were similar to standard gear although with limited replication (Catherall and Kaiser, 2014).
-Further sea trials are underway (April 2021).